With Fermentation to sustainable recycling of biogenic waste

-The bio-gas production using the 3A process in the PÖTTINGER fermenter is based on the discontinuous dry fermentation of biogenic waste (organic waste and municipal waste as well as organic residues) whilst excluding oxygen.
+The bio-gas production using a fermentation process in the PÖTTINGER fermenter is based on the discontinuous dry fermentation of biogenic waste (organic waste and municipal waste as well as organic residues) whilst excluding oxygen.

 This produces CO2-neutral methane.
 This in turn can be converted into green electricity and heat or into natural gas quality bio-gas or can be used as fuel (LNG) for commercial vehicles.
 This can save fossil fuels.